2. Summary of Material Accounting Policies

 Subsequent costs

 The cost of replacing a part of an item of property, plant and equipment is recognised in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Company and its cost can be measured reliably.
-The carrying amount of the replaced part is de-recognised.
+The carrying amount of the replaced part is de¬ recognised.
 The cost of the day-to-day servicing the property, plant and equipment are recognised in the statement of profit and loss as incurred.

 Disposal

-item of property, plant and equipment are determined by comparing the proceeds from disposal with the carrying amount of property, plant and equipment, and are recognised net within other income / expenses in the statement of Profit and Loss.
+An item of property, plant and equipment is de¬ recognised upon the disposal or when no future benefits are expected from its use or disposal.
+Gains and losses on disposal of an item of property, plant and equipment are determined by comparing the proceeds from disposal with the carrying amount of property, plant and equipment, and are recognised net within other income / expenses in the statement of profit and loss.

 Depreciation